ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Next.js Is Replacing React.js as the Go-To Choice for Developers ‍ - <a href="https://medium.com/@hardikfc/next-js-is-replacing-react-js-as-the-go-to-choice-for-developers-52c628ffb1ee?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Put a Hat on Your Webpage: Playing with next/head in Next.js - <a href="https://medium.com/@kkduniya/put-a-hat-on-your-webpage-playing-with-next-head-in-next-js-b4e8704dc0eb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hardik P`**
+✍️ **posted by `kkduniya  solutions`**

-<blockquote>We were starting a new project in our team, and while discussing the tech stack something new came up to us.
-I have been working with…
+<blockquote>When you build a website, your page has a head tag.
+ Not your head , the HTML <head> tag.
 Continue reading on Medium »</blockquote>

-<h3>2.
-How a Single React useEffect Bug Took Down Cloudflare - <a href="https://lakin-mohapatra.medium.com/how-a-single-react-useeffect-bug-took-down-cloudflare-961bfac49743?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚛️ React + Shadow DOM & Web Components — Real-World Interop, Styling, Events, and Forms ✨ - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-react-shadow-dom-web-components-real-world-interop-styling-events-and-forms-4f52b26e4b32?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lakin Mohapatra`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>On September 12, 2025, Cloudflare — the company famous for protecting the internet from DDoS attacks — suffered a global outage.
+<blockquote>React plays nicely with the platform, but two places often feel thorny: Shadow DOM and custom elements.
 Continue reading on Medium »</blockquote>

-<h3>3.
-React Compiler: Faster React Apps with Zero Manual Memoization - <a href="https://medium.com/@cibilex/react-compiler-faster-react-apps-with-zero-manual-memoization-8848c0c12c7f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚛️ Build a Rock-Solid Virtualized List in React — Dynamic Heights, ResizeObserver, Smooth Scroll to… - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-build-a-rock-solid-virtualized-list-in-react-dynamic-heights-resizeobserver-smooth-scroll-to-8282a8ef80ef?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cibilex`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>React Compiler automatically optimizes React apps by memoizing components, hooks, and expensive calculations at compile time.
+<blockquote>Rendering thousands of rows?
+You don’t need a heavy library.
 Continue reading on Medium »</blockquote>

-<h3>4.
-We Fired Our React Stack — And Our Velocity Doubled - <a href="https://medium.com/@yashbatra11111/we-fired-our-react-stack-and-our-velocity-doubled-a1f2e1fd22b3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚛️ React.js: Mastering Custom Hooks for Cleaner and Reusable Code - <a href="https://medium.com/@MissLucina/%EF%B8%8F-react-js-mastering-custom-hooks-for-cleaner-and-reusable-code-877f073fddb9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Batra`**
+✍️ **posted by `Miss Lucina✨`**

-<blockquote>When we first adopted React, it felt like the obvious choice.
-Everyone was using it.
-The ecosystem was massive.
-The hiring pool was huge…
+<blockquote>One of the most powerful coding techniques in React.js is creating custom hooks.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Transform Your React Apps with a Sleek, Customizable Floating Video Player! ✨ - <a href="https://medium.com/@gkshuvo24/transform-your-react-apps-with-a-sleek-customizable-floating-video-player-328d12efc688?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Host Your React App on AWS EC2 -No Server Stress!  - <a href="https://anjana-muthuanayake.medium.com/host-your-react-app-on-aws-ec2-no-server-stress-6e0d17aa481d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `G.K.
-Shuvo`**
+✍️ **posted by `Anjana Muthunayake`**

-<blockquote>Have you ever wanted to add a floating video player to your React application that provides helpful content without interrupting the user…
+<blockquote>Hey friends!
+I’m at that exciting stage of exploring the amazing world of AWS Cloud, and after diving into EC2, I did a hands-on project…
 Continue reading on Medium »</blockquote>

 <h3>6.
-How to Add Multiple Custom Fonts in React with Tailwind CSS v4 - <a href="https://medium.com/@basit.miyanjee/how-to-add-multiple-custom-fonts-in-react-with-tailwind-css-v4-33738ab6428e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Nice difference between Spread and Rest operator using very nice Example (JavaScript ES6) - <a href="https://medium.com/@himanshu.inperson/nice-difference-between-spread-and-rest-operator-using-very-nice-example-javascript-es6-875d884464b3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Basit`**
+✍️ **posted by `Astro Himanshu`**

-<blockquote>Learn how to add and use multiple custom fonts in React with Tailwind CSS v4.
-Step-by-step guide with self-hosting tips and examples.
+<blockquote>Today, I will show you a very nice difference between the rest operator and the spread operator.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Advanced React.js Interview Questions & Detailed Explanations - <a href="https://medium.com/@MissLucina/advanced-react-js-interview-questions-detailed-explanations-110b1776949c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Making Reliable API Calls When a User Closes a Browser Tab - <a href="https://medium.com/@ab.mufeed1/making-reliable-api-calls-when-a-user-closes-a-browser-tab-0b988aa0cbf9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Lucina✨`**
+✍️ **posted by `Abdul Mufeed`**

-<blockquote>React.js interviews often go beyond the basics of components, props, and states.
-Companies want to test whether you understand React’s…
+<blockquote>While building a user presence feature in my app, I ran into a tricky problem: detecting exactly when a user leaves by closing the browser…
 Continue reading on Medium »</blockquote>

+<h3>8.
+How to Optimize a React Application That Renders Thousands of List Items Dynamically - <a href="https://medium.com/@sonalmalviya/how-to-optimize-a-react-application-that-renders-thousands-of-list-items-dynamically-e05339f2c53d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sonalmalviya `**

+<blockquote>If you’ve ever tried rendering large lists without optimization, you know how bad performance can get.
+In this post, I’ll walk you through…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Complete Guide to File Uploads in Next.js — AWS S3, Presigned URLs & Dropzone - <a href="https://medium.com/@supunjayalath7/complete-guide-to-file-uploads-in-next-js-aws-s3-presigned-urls-dropzone-adb7a60d318c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Supun jayalath`**

+<blockquote>Step-by-step tutorial on building secure, scalable file uploads with Next.js, AWS S3, and modern UI components
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js Is Replacing React.js as the Go-To Choice for Developers ‍ - <a href="https://medium.com/@hardikfc/next-js-is-replacing-react-js-as-the-go-to-choice-for-developers-52c628ffb1ee?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Put a Hat on Your Webpage: Playing with next/head in Next.js - <a href="https://medium.com/@kkduniya/put-a-hat-on-your-webpage-playing-with-next-head-in-next-js-b4e8704dc0eb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hardik P`**
+✍️ **posted by `kkduniya  solutions`**

-<blockquote>We were starting a new project in our team, and while discussing the tech stack something new came up to us.
-I have been working with…
+<blockquote>When you build a website, your page has a head tag.
+ Not your head , the HTML <head> tag.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How my thinking about React changed over the years - <a href="https://medium.com/@maxime.morin.tech/how-my-thinking-about-react-changed-over-the-years-27c2f6dbba94?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Middleware Explained: 3 Real-World Use Cases (With Code Snippets) - <a href="https://meetpan1048.medium.com/next-js-middleware-explained-3-real-world-use-cases-with-code-snippets-792dc3d2bc15?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maxime Morin`**
+✍️ **posted by `Meet`**

-<blockquote>From simplicity to constant change
+<blockquote>Middleware in Next.js is powerful — but let’s be honest, it can be a little confusing at first.
 Continue reading on Medium »</blockquote>

-<h3>3. ⚡ Next.js 15 and the Future of Server Actions — A Deep Dive - <a href="https://medium.com/@theHackHabitual/next-js-15-and-the-future-of-server-actions-a-deep-dive-2d8f938c03fb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Auth.js CredentialsProvider Login Flow — With & Without Server Actions - <a href="https://medium.com/@15iezazul/auth-js-credentialsprovider-login-flow-with-without-server-actions-6fe8ff5141be?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `Ezazul Islam`**

-<blockquote>Next.js has been evolving fast — from classic SSR to React Server Components (RSCs) and now introducing Server Actions as a core primitive…
+<blockquote>→ Without Server Action
 Continue reading on Medium »</blockquote>

 <h3>4.
-Finding the Best Budget-Friendly Home for Your Next.js Projects - <a href="https://medium.com/devmap/finding-the-best-budget-friendly-home-for-your-next-js-projects-f8d3594f0e5d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Integrate Polar Payments for Subscriptions and One-Time Payments in Next.js - <a href="https://medium.com/@paudelronish/how-to-integrate-polar-payments-for-subscriptions-and-one-time-payments-in-next-js-fc79da765379?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dumindu Jayasekara`**
+✍️ **posted by `Paudelronish`**

-<blockquote>Hosting Solution That is Both Budget-Friendly and Scalable
+<blockquote>So, what and why Polar?
+Polar is an open-source billing platform that handles automates product delivery, and offers 20% lower fees…
-Continue reading on Devmap »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Server vs Client Components in Next.js — A Practical Refactor - <a href="https://medium.com/@joseph.goins/server-vs-client-components-in-next-js-a-practical-refactor-fc44a84482e6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Server-Side Rendering in Next.js Boosts Conversions - <a href="https://medium.com/@buildweb.it/why-server-side-rendering-in-next-js-boosts-conversions-e9a58f798252?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joseph Goins`**
+✍️ **posted by `BuildWebIT`**

-<blockquote>When I started with Next.js, I slapped "use client" on way too many files.
-It worked… until pages slowed down, bundles got chunky, and…
+<blockquote>Picture this: you click on a website link, and instead of instant content, you’re staring at a blank screen waiting for JavaScript to load…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js Advanced Guide: Mastering Server Actions for Scalable and Secure Applications - <a href="https://medium.com/@theHackHabitual/next-js-advanced-guide-mastering-server-actions-for-scalable-and-secure-applications-7e6211ec3470?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying a Next.js App to Cloudflare Pages: A Complete Step-by-Step Guide - <a href="https://otobongpeter.medium.com/deploying-a-next-js-app-to-cloudflare-pages-a-complete-step-by-step-guide-e6aaa3948a5b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `Otobong Peter`**

-<blockquote>With Next.js 13 and beyond, Server Actions are one of the most game-changing features.
-They allow developers to directly call server-side…
+<blockquote>Learn how to deploy your Next.js application to Cloudflare Pages with proper configuration for optimal performance and compatibility.
 Continue reading on Medium »</blockquote>

-<h3>7. ⚡ Mastering Next.js Middleware — The Hidden Power for Edge & Server Control  - <a href="https://medium.com/@Sofia07/mastering-next-js-middleware-the-hidden-power-for-edge-server-control-4a0bcf5164c2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+12 Next.js (RSC) Performance Wins for Data-Heavy Dashboards - <a href="https://medium.com/@kaushalsinh73/12-next-js-rsc-performance-wins-for-data-heavy-dashboards-0a506cf2c64e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sofia ✨`**

-<blockquote>Next.js is famous for its SSR (Server-Side Rendering) and API routes, but since Next.js 12+, a new superhero has arrived: Middleware 🦸…
-Continue reading on Medium »</blockquote>

-<h3>8.
-CSR vs SSR vs SSG vs ISR in Next.js — Which One Should You Use? - <a href="https://medium.com/@daniyalaslamdeveloper/csr-vs-ssr-vs-ssg-vs-isr-in-next-js-which-one-should-you-use-9f42c6d94578?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daniyal Aslam`**
+✍️ **posted by `Kaushalsinh`**

-<blockquote>When building modern web applications with Next.js, you’ll often come across four key rendering strategies: CSR, SSR, SSG, and ISR.
-Each…
+<blockquote>Practical, copy-paste tactics to make complex dashboards feel instant — without gutting features.
 Continue reading on Medium »</blockquote>

 <br/>